b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**
 ...

+### HESS, L. ###

+* Hess, Linda (1980).
+'Studies in Kabir: Texts, Traditions, Styles and Skills'.
+Ph.D. dissertation in Comparative Literature.
+Berkeley, California, U.S.A.: University of California.

+**Purport:**
+As yet, I have not been able to secure a copy.

 ### HOPKINS, S. ###

 * Hopkins, Steven Paul (2002).
 'Singing the Body of God: The Hymns of Vedantadeshika in Their South Indian Tradition'.
 New York, N.Y., U.S.A.: Oxford University Press, Inc. ISBN 0195127358.